hyperledger-solang/solang/docs/language/interface_libraries.rst

 .. note::

-    When using the Ethereum Foundation Solidity compiler, libraries are a special contract type are called using `delegatecall`.
+    When using the Ethereum Foundation Solidity compiler, libraries are a special contract type and are called using `delegatecall`.
 Solang statically links the library calls into your contract code.
     This generates larger contract code, however it reduces the call overhead and make it possible to do compiler optimizations across library and contract code.